 There’s a quiet that descends upon the landscape after a fresh snowfall; it’s a palpable sense of peace that you can

 feel.
 It’s this feeling, this moment, that artists try to capture on canvas and film, and that poets try to immortalize with language.
 It’s something best experienced, though; a fleeting point in time that will become a hazy memory during the warmer months of the year.
 While the cold and snow are often associated with the holiday season, the magic really happens all winter long, all across the country, when the conditions line up just so.
-The following are 20 places that transform into magical winter wonderlands in the USA under a fresh blanket of snow.
-Bundle up and brave the cold, because these wondrous winter landscapes across the U.S. are absolutely worth it.
+The following are 20 places that transform into magical winter wonderlands in the U.S. under a fresh blanket of snow and are best seen in person.
+So bundle up and brave the cold, because these wondrous winter landscapes across the U.S. are absolutely worth visiting.

 It's no secret that Leavenworth is a dream of a destination; this Washington town is straight out of a Hallmark movie all year long, whether you're paddling down the dazzling Wenatchee River mid-summer, eating your weight in brats and sauerkraut during Oktoberfest, or delighting in holiday festivities come Christmastime.
 But it's